-The primary purpose of the Audit Committee is to assist the Board of Directors' oversight of the integrity of the Company's financial statements, the qualifications, independence and performance of the Company's registered independent accountants and the performance of the Company's internal controls and procedures.
+The primary purpose of the Audit Committee is to assist the Board of Directors' oversight of the integrity of the Company's financial statements, the qualifications, independence and performance of the Company's independent registered public accounting firm and the performance of the Company's internal controls and procedures.
 In addition, the Audit Committee reviews all material related party transactions, if any, for potential conflicts of interest and all such transactions must be approved by the Audit Committee.

-In addition to fulfilling its responsibilities as set forth in its charter and further described above in "Board of Directors and Corporate Governance - Committees of the Board - The Audit Committee," the Audit Committee has reviewed the Company's audited financial statements for fiscal year 2012.
-Discussions about the Company's audited financial statements included its registered independent accountants' judgments about the quality, not just the acceptability, of the Company's accounting principles and underlying estimates used in its financial statements, as well as other matters, as required by the Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T ("SAS 61, as amended") and by our Audit Committee Charter.
+In addition to fulfilling its responsibilities as set forth in its charter and further described above in "Board of Directors and Corporate Governance - Committees of the Board - The Audit Committee," the Audit Committee has reviewed the Company's audited financial statements for fiscal year 2013.
+Discussions about the Company's audited financial statements included its independent registered public accounting firm's judgments about the quality, not just the acceptability, of the Company's accounting principles and underlying estimates used in its financial statements, as well as other matters, as required under Public Company Accounting Oversight Board Auditing Standard No. 16, Communications with Audit Committees ("AS 16") and by our Audit Committee Charter.
 In conjunction with the specific activities performed by the Audit Committee in its oversight role, it issued the following report:

-- 1. The Audit Committee has reviewed and discussed the audited financial statements as of and for the year ended June 30, 2012 with the Company's management. - 2.
-The Audit Committee has discussed with the registered independent accountants the matters required to be discussed by SAS 61, as amended. - 3.
-The Audit Committee has received from the registered independent accountants the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with the registered independent accountants their independence from the Company.
+- 1. The Audit Committee has reviewed and discussed the audited financial statements as of and for the year ended June 30, 2013 with the Company's management. - 2.
+The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by AS 16. - 3.
+The Audit Committee has received from the independent registered public accounting firm the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm communications with the Audit Committee concerning independence, and the Audit Committee has discussed with the independent registered public accounting firm their independence from the Company.

-Based on the review and discussions referred to in paragraphs (1) through (3) above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2012 for filing with the SEC.
+Based on the review and discussions referred to in paragraphs (1) through (3) above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2013 for filing with the SEC.

-Lawrence S. Zilavy, Chairperson Barry J. Alperin Jack Futterman
+Lawrence S. Zilavy, Chairperson Jack Futterman Andrew R. Heyer